d2l-ai/d2l-en/chapter_recurrent-neural-networks/lstm.md

 ## Implementation from Scratch

-Now it's time to implement an LSTM.
+Now it is time to implement an LSTM.
 We begin with a model built from scratch.
 As with the experiments in the previous sections we first need to load the data.
 We use *The Time Machine* for this.

 ```{.python .input  n=1}
 import d2l